dita-community/pydita/README.md

 # pydita

 Python modules and applications for working with DITA content.

+Release 0.0.1, 22 Jan 2023

+## Developing

+This project uses pipenv to manage dependencies.
+Use `pipenv shell` to create a Python shell with the correctly-configured virtual environment.
+Use `pipenv run` to run scripts directly.

+Requires Python 3.10 or newer.